 Make this soup recipe (courtesy of our friends at Splendid Spoon) after a full weekend of celebrating the Fourth of July, and come Wednesday morning when you’re crawling back to work, you can forgo your journey to the deli for a greasy egg sandwich or bagel and Gatorade in favor of something that could actually help you feel better.

 1 small onion, diced

-Peel of 1 lemon, grated (about 2 teaspoons)
+peel of 1 lemon, grated (about 2 tsp)

 1. Sprinkle the eggplant with a few pinches of salt and toss to coat.
 Set aside for 20 minutes.